-Learn about adjustment disorder treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about adjustment disorder treatment at Belmont Behavioral Health System in Philadelphia, PA

 Adjustment disorder is a stress-related mental health condition that occurs after an individual experiences a significant life stressor.
 If an individual is struggling to adjust after a trauma, serious change, loss, or other stressor, symptoms of an adjustment disorder may develop.
 Examples of such symptoms may include irritability, depression, anxiety, and even thoughts of giving up on life.
 Fortunately, these disorders are usually not permanent, but they can lead to ongoing mental health concerns without proper treatment.

 Belmont Behavioral Health System, an adjustment disorder treatment center and hospital in Philadelphia, offers comprehensive support and care for any type of adjustment disorder.
 Through evidence-based treatment and individualized care, our staff can help you or your loved one determine the causes and complications of adjustment disorders, and treat any other underlying mental health conditions all in one supportive environment.
 We know that adjustment disorder can greatly impact the lives of both individuals and their loved ones, which is why we remain committed to delivering quality care that treats the whole person.

 Helping a loved one get treatment for adjustment disorder

 It is often difficult to know when a loved one is suffering with any kind of anxiety or sadness if he or she does not verbalize it, which can make it feel overwhelming to try to help him or her.
 Fortunately, there are ways to help your loved one cope with this difficult situation.